 Over 25 new faculty have been appointed to complement an experienced senior faculty.
 All new faculty have advanced training.

-We are currently the only dental school with advanced programs in all recognized specialty areas.
+We are one of only two dental schools with advanced programs in all recognized specialty areas.
 Every discipline has at least one national leader.
 Outreach programs focus on children, special needs patients and seniors, including our national award-winning Geriatric Mobile Dental Unit.